Fine Art

 Ελληνικά: Πλατύρινα

-Platyrhina is a genus of rays in the family Platyrhinidae, containing two species.
+Platyrhina is a genus of rays in the family Platyrhinidae, containing three species.
 They are native to the warm-temperate to tropical marine waters in the western Pacific Ocean.
-Both species are little-known bottom-dwellers that feed on small invertebrates such as crustaceans, molluscs, and worms.[1]
+They are little-known bottom-dwellers that feed on small invertebrates such as crustaceans, molluscs, and worms.[1]
 The fanray is found inshore to a depth of 60 m on rocky or rock sandy bottoms.[2]

-Platyrhina species have rounded heart-shaped pectoral fin discs with short, blunt snouts.
+Platyrhina species have rounded, heart-shaped pectoral fin discs with short, blunt snouts.
 Their tails are long and shark-like, slightly flattened with lateral ridges.
 The two dorsal fins and the caudal fin are large and rounded; the caudal fin lacks a lower lobe.[1]
-The teeth are small and arranged in pavement-like rows for crushing shelled prey.[3][4]
-Their bodies are covered with minute dermal denticles; there are also several rows of denticles inside the buccopharyngeal cavity.
+The teeth are small and arranged in pavement-like rows for crushing shelled prey.[citation needed] Their bodies are covered with minute dermal denticles; also, several rows of denticles are located inside the buccopharyngeal cavity.
 The shape of these denticles in Platyrhina and the similar Platyrhinoidis distinguish them from all other guitarfish species.
-There are large thorns around the eyes and on the shoulders, and arranged in rows along the back and tail.
-Unlike Platyrhinoidis, Platyrhina species have an additional lateral row of thorns on both sides of the tail, and no rostral thorns.[5]
+Large thorns occur around the eyes and on the shoulders, and are arranged in rows along the back and tail.
+Unlike Platyrhinoidis, Platyrhina species have an additional lateral row of thorns on both sides of the tail, and no rostral thorns.[3]

-As far as known, both species are ovoviviparous, with the developing fetuses primarily sustained by large yolk sacs.[1]
-The Amoy fanray has been reported to give birth to litters of 10 in July and August.[3]
-Research on fanrays in Ariake Bay, Japan, indicates that they are faster-growing, earlier-maturing, and shorter-lived than many other ray species.
+As far as known, they are ovoviviparous, with the developing fetuses primarily sustained by large yolk sacs.[1]
+Research on fanrays in Ariake Bay, Japan, indicates they are faster-growing, earlier-maturing, and shorter-lived than many other ray species.
 Male fanrays mature at 2.1 years and females at 2.9 years; the females grow larger and more slowly than males.
-The maximum known age is 5 years for males and 12 years for females.[6]
-These rays are typically inoffensive but care should be exercised regarding their large, sharp thorns.[1]
+The maximum known age is 5 years for males and 12 years for females.[4]
+These rays are typically inoffensive, but care should be exercised regarding their large, sharp thorns.[1]

 Species